Travel insurance: Compulsory travel insurance

 Certain countries require foreign visitors have proof of sufficient travel insurance as a condition for granting a visa or of approving visa-free entry.
-This includes travelers heading to several different countries.
+This includes travelers heading to several countries.
 In some cases, travel insurance is required simply for entry into a country.
 In other cases, it is required as part of a visa application, such as for a UAE visa or Schengen visa.
 When travel insurance is mandatory, there is often a set of criteria that the policy must meet.
 Policy requirements are typically set by governing bodies, such as the European Union, in the case of Schengen visa applications.
 Cuba, Turkey and Belarus.
 Thailand and Egypt have announced plans to introduce similar requirements.
 Tour companies and cruise providers may also require passengers possess a minimum level of travel insurance before the traveller can commence their journey.